 OneNote Notebook resource has many uses for the educator in the classroom and for professional organization.
 Below are many of the individual advantages of the OneNote Notebook in education.
 Educators will also find many training and digital guides available for the implementation for classroom use.

 Learning Tools built into OneNote to assist students with special needs, ELL or any writing/reading difficulties.
-Demo of the learning tools located at this website.

 Learning tools are compatible with Office 2013 and 2016 and can be downloaded from HERE.